top of page

 SPATIAL multi-omics technology with microfluidics

 Spatial omics techniques have greatly expanded our understanding of biology on the omics level within the tissue context.
-Our techniques (DBiT-seq, Spatial-CITE-seq) were demonstrated to be a highly flexible platform, capable of working on multiple omics at the same time.
+Our techniques (DBiT-seq, Spatial-CITE-seq and Spatial ATAC-seq) were demonstrated to be a highly flexible platform, capable of working on multiple omics at the same time.
 The long-term goal will be to focus on the development of highly innovative enabling techniques for omics studies and the applications and adoptions of techniques to biological studies.

 EmbeddedImage.jpeg

-Dr. Yang Liu is an Assistant Professor of Pathology (tenure track ) in Yale School of Medicine.
-He received his training and degrees in a few different fields, including engineering, chemistry, toxicology and computer science.
-During his Ph.D. period, he worked primarily as an analytical chemist and toxicologist, focusing on the developments of a variety of highly sensitive analytical methods for the quantification of post-translational modifications (histone modifications, including methylation, phosphorylation, etc.) and the enzymatic activity of histone methylase and demethylase.
-Meanwhile, he was received a master’s degree in computer science during the last three years of Ph.D and had then built machine learning algorithms to classify twitter messages.
-During the Postdoc training with Dr. Rong Fan, he developed a high spatial resolution multi-omics sequencing technique, named DBiT-seq, which can achieve near single cell spatial resolution (10 µm) sequencing of RNA and protein on the same tissue section.
-Dr. Liu received the SITC-SU2C Convergence Scholar Awards in 2019 and NIH hubmap jumpstart award 2021.
+Dr. Yang Liu is an Assistant Professor of Pathology (tenure track ) at Yale School of Medicine.
+He received his training and degrees in a few different fields, including engineering, chemistry, toxicology, and computer science.
+During his Ph.D. period, he worked primarily as an analytical chemist and toxicologist, focusing on the development of a variety of highly sensitive analytical methods for the quantification of post-translational modifications (histone modifications, including methylation, phosphorylation, etc.) and the enzymatic activity of histone methylase and demethylase.
+Meanwhile, he received a master’s degree in computer science during the last three years of his Ph.D and then built machine learning algorithms to classify Twitter messages.
+During the Postdoc training with Dr. Rong Fan, he developed a high spatial resolution multi-omics sequencing technique named DBiT-seq, which can achieve near single-cell spatial resolution (10 µm) sequencing of RNA and protein on the same tissue section.
+Dr. Liu received the SITC-SU2C Convergence Scholar Award in 2019, the NIH hubmap jumpstart award in 2021, and the R35 Maximizing Investigators' Research Award (MIRA).

 OPENINGS